Skip to main content

 AI/ML Quality Risk

 Architects and AppSec teams can create policy to ensure that the models being used by data science or development meet certain quality criteria.
-For instance, Lifecycle supports policy on if the model is foundational or derivative, or contains basis or “not safe for work” data in its training set.
+For instance, Lifecycle supports policy on if the model is Foundation or derivative, or contains basis or “not safe for work” data in its training set.
 Having these policies in place can be used to automate many of the gates otherwise required before adopting a model.